voxic/nackademin_project/readme.md

 ## Project components

-I'm going to utilizw the public cloud as the infrastructure for this project.
-Specifically AWS as an IaaS (Infrastructure as a service) provider.
+I'm going to utilize the public cloud as the infrastructure for this project.
+Specifically Vultr as an IaaS (Infrastructure as a service) provider.
 I will also use an open source IoT-platform called Thingsboard (https://thingsboard.io).
-Thingsboard will be hosted on a AWS EC2 instance running Ubuntu server and MicroK8s.
+Thingsboard will be hosted on a Virtual machine instance running Ubuntu server and MicroK8s.

 Data is going to be collected by an edge gateway and sent to Thingsboard using MQTT.